canek13/Film-Ranking/README.md

   In the free trial was created a cluster: 1 NameNode with 2 CPU and 3 Workers with 2 CPU each.
 # Data
   The dataset was loaded from here https://grouplens.org/datasets/movielens/latest/.
-  The answer is placed in "predicted_rating.txt".
+  The answer is placed in "answer.txt".

   P.S. unfortunatly here is only the result of prediction for small dataset.